AGTTeam/Ookami2Data/patch_readme.txt

 SUBTITLES
 You may notice a full or partial black line flash up for a second when subtitles begin playing.
 Subtitles are used for the opening movie, end credits and special messages.
 This is merely a visual error and should not cause any playback issues.

+***NOTE: FLASHCART COMPATIBILTY***
+Unrelated to the above, testing the patch on hardware revealed that some flashcarts will randomly crash when playing the opening movie.
+As this is a hardware issue, we are unfortunately unable to fix the problem, and recommend that anyone experiencing crashing skips the movie by tapping the touch screen or pressing any button.

 BUG FIX
 The patch contains a fix for a rare bug present in the original game which prevented the contract to deliver 1 Milk, 1 Egg and 2 Mussels to Dielmon from being completed.